-You come up with a concept, spend time writing copy, taking photos, creating images and formatting the post.
-You set the date and click schedule.
+You spend a lot of time creating a post, set the date and click schedule.
 Easy, right?
-Well if you regularly schedule content on WordPress you may know the frustration that is the “missed schedule” error.
+Well, no!
+If you regularly schedule content on WordPress you know the frustration of a missed schedule error, which stops your post from publishing correctly.

-I’m going to share a quick solution with you so you can prevent this from happening in the future.
+I’m going to share a quick solution with you to prevent this from happening in the future.

-Being able to schedule posts on WordPress is made possible by a little thing called cron jobs.
-A cron job is a task or event that is set to run at a specified interval, which will happen regularly, automatically and without human intervention.
+Scheduling posts on WordPress is made possible by cron jobs, a task or event that is set to run at a specified interval.
+This happens regularly, automatically and without human intervention.

-Tom McFarlin explains below that if someone doesn’t visit your site around the time your post is scheduled to go live, then the event won’t be triggered and your scheduled post won’t publish.
+Tom McFarlin explains that if nobody visits your site around the time your post is scheduled to go live, the event won’t be triggered.
+This prevents your scheduled post from being publish.

 The next time a user hits the site, the WordPress cron system will look to see if an event is scheduled and, if so, will then fire the event.
 Notice the problem?